 Once you have completed the overseeding, keep the soil moist with regular light applications of water.
 Though take care not to saturate the soil.

-When you mow the lawn in the weeks following scarifying, raise the height of the mower blades slightly to give the seed a chance to establish.
+When you mow the lawn in the weeks following scarifying, raise the height of the mower blades to give the seed a chance to establish.

 Feeding the lawn